Skip to content

 Cutoff (FIR low-pass)

 Stop-band frequency in Hz.
 Choose above your signal bandwidth but below the noise you want to reject.
+FIR low-pass and notch both need a uniform sampling rate.

 Example